czamora7/D2Coach/README.md

 Database Schema: \
 Webserver:

-How to obtain the source code: //TODO: update this when we have source code
+How to obtain the source code: //TODO: update this when we have source

 Directory Structure: //TODO make a diagram of this when we have a repo structure

-How to run the software: //TODO write a description of how to run the software once we have code to run
+How to run the software: //TODO write a description of how to run the software once we have code to run \
+Download Git LFS https://git-lfs.com/ and follow the installation instructions listed there